oracle/node-oracledb/doc/api.md

 #### <a name="typemap"></a> 9.1.6 Result Type Mapping

-Oracle character, number and date columns can be selected directly
-	into JavaScript strings and numbers.
-BLOBs and CLOBs can be fetched into [Lobs](#lobclass).
+Oracle character, number and date columns can be selected directly into JavaScript strings and numbers.
+BLOBs and CLOBs are selected into [Lobs](#lobclass).

 Datatypes that are currently unsupported give a "datatype is not